 Be like Michigan

 Whether or not Pennsylvania can reach its $250 million target will depend on a number of factors.
 Not least of which is what current states online lottery it tries to emulate.

-Michigan is the gold standard when it comes to online lottery.
+The gold standard when it comes to revenue and profit is the Michigan online lottery.

 The Wolverine State is one of four states that sells a variety of lottery products online – in addition to those four, five other states offer online subscription services.